 The old Puritan gravely rolled up his papers, and having stood for a few moments with his hands folded across his breast in silent prayer, he descended from the market-cross, and moved off, followed by the aldermen and councilmen.
 The crowd began likewise to disperse in sedate and sober fashion, with grave earnest faces and downcast eyes.
-A large number of the country-folk, however, more curious or less devout than the citizens, gathered round our regiment to see the men who had beaten off the dragoons.
+A large number of the country-folk, however, more curious or less devo t than the ciuzens, gathered round our regiment to see the men who a beaten out the dragoons.

-"See the mon, wi' a face like a gerfalcon," cried one, pointing to Saxon; "'tis he that slew the Philistine officer yestereen, an' brought the faithful off victorious."
+"See the mon, wi' face like a gerfalcon," cried one, pointing to Saxon; "'tis he that slew the l ilistine officer yestereen, an' brought the faithful off victorious.'

-"Mark ye don other one," cried an old dame, "him wi' the white feace an' the clothes like a prince.
-He's one o' the quality, what's come a' the way froe Lunnon to testify to the Protestant creed.
-He's a main pious gentleman, he is, an' if he had bided in the wicked city they'd ha' had his head off, like they did the good Lord Roossell, or put him in chains wi' the worthy Maister Baxter."
+"Mark ye yon other on ," cried an old dame, "him wi' the white face an' the clothes like a prince.
+He's one o' the juality, what's come a' the way free Lunnon to testify to the Protestant creed.
+He's a nain piou gentleman, he is, an' if h had bided in the wicke city they'd ha' had his head off, like they did the good Lord Roossell, or put him in chains wi' the worthy Maister Baxt :."

 "Marry come up, gossip," cried a third.
-"The girt mun on the gray hose is the soldier for me.
-He has the smooth cheeks o' a wench, and limbs like Goliahth o' Gath.
-I'll war'nt he could pick up my old gaffer Jones an' awa' wi' him at his saddlebow, as easy as Towser does a rotten!
-But here's good Malster Tetheridge, the clerk, and on great business too, for he's a mun that spares ne time ne trouble in the great cause."
+"The girt mun on the gray horse is the soldier for me.
+He has the smooth cheeks o' a wench, and limbs like Goliath o' Gath.
+I'll war'nt he could pick up my old gaffer Jones an' awa' wi' him at his saddle-bow, as easy as Towser does a rotten !
+But here's good Maister Tetheridge, the clerk, and on great business too, for he's a mun that spares ne time ne trooble in the great cause."

-"Room, good people, room!" cried the little clerk, bustling up with an air of authority.
+"Room, good people, room !" cried the little clerk, bustling up with an air of authority.
 "Hinder not the high officials of the corporation in the discharge of their functions.
 Neither should ye hamper the flanks of fighting men, seeing that you thereby prevent that deploying and extending of the line which is now advocated by many high commanders.
 I prythee, who commands this cohort, or legion rather, seeing that you have auxiliary horse attached to it?"